 George Peabody College for Teachers, Division of Surveys and Field Services.
 Free and Inexpensive Learning Materials.
-(From 1956 edition)
+(From 1959 edition)

-Standard Catalog for High School Libraries

-Wilson Library Bulletin

-Professional education magazines
+Booklist and Subscription Books Bulletin Children's Catalog Standard Catalog for High School Libraries Wilson Library Bulletin Professional education magazines

-Larger libraries with heavy demands for current materials in a wide range of subject areas will find it helpful to subscribe to the Vertical File Index (H. W. Wilson Co.
-Distributed on service basis, i.e., the cost of the catalog is determined by the student enrollment).
+Larger libraries with heavy demands for current materials in a wide range of subject areas will find it helpful to subscribe to the Vertical File Index (H. W. Wilson Co. \$6.00).
 It is published monthly, except August, and is an annotated list of all pamphlets currently available.
 Write for a sample copy and information concerning cost of subscription for the library.